Graph Neural Network for Traffic Forecasting: A Survey: Graphs and Graph Neural Networks

 \subsubsection{Graph Construction}

 A graph is the basic structure used in GNNs.
-It is defined as $G=(V, E, A)$, where $V$ is the set of vertices or nodes, $E$ is the set of edges between the nodes, and $A$ is the adjacency matrix Element $a_{ij}$ of $A$ represents the “edge weight” between nodes $i$ and $j$.
-Both the nodes and the edges may represent different attributes in different GNN problems.
-For traffic forecasting, the traffic state prediction target is usually one of the node features.
-We divide the time axis into discrete time steps, e.g. five minutes or one hour, depending on the specific scenario.
-In \textit{single step forecasting}, the traffic state in the next time step is predicted, whereas in \textit{multiple step forecasting} the traffic state several time steps later is the prediction target.
-The traffic state at time step $i$ is denoted by $\chi_i$, and the forecasting problem is formulated as: find the function $f$ which generates $y=f(\mathbf{\chi};G)$, where $y$ is the traffic state to be predicted, $\mathbf{\chi}=\{\chi_1, \chi_2, ..., \chi_N\}$ is the historical traffic state defined on graph $G$, and $N$ is the number of time steps in the historical window size.
+It is defined as $G=(V, E, A)$, where $V$ is the set of vertices or nodes, $E$ is the set of edges between the nodes, and $A$ is the adjacency matrix.
+Both nodes and edges can be associated with different attributes in different GNN problems.
+Element $a_{ij}$ of $A$ represents the “edge weight” between nodes $i$ and $j$.
+For a binary connection matrix $A$, $a_{ij} = 1$ if there is an edge between nodes $i$ and $j$ in $E$, and $a_{ij} = 0$ otherwise.
+If $A$ is symmetric, the corresponding graph $G$ is defined as undirected.
+Otherwise, $G$ is directed, when the edge only exists in one direction between a node pair.

+For simplicity, we assume that the traffic state is associated with the nodes.
+The other case with edges can be derived similarly.
+In practice, the traffic state is collected or aggregated in discrete time steps, e.g. five minutes or one hour, depending on the specific scenario.

+For a single time step $t$, we denote the node feature matrix as $\chi_t \in {R}^{N \times d}$, where $N$ is the number of nodes and $d$ is the dimension of the node features, i.e., the number of traffic state variables.
+Now we are ready to give a formal definition of traffic graph.

+\begin{definition}[Traffic Graph] A traffic graph (with node features) is defined as a specific type of graph $G=(V, E, A)$, where $V$ is the node set, $E$ is the edge set, and $A$ is the adjacency matrix.
+For a single time step $t$, the node feature matrix $\chi_t \in {R}^{N \times d}$ for $G$ contains specific traffic states, where $N$ is the number of nodes and $d$ is the number of traffic state variables. \end{definition}

+Then we give a formal definition of graph-based traffic forecasting problem without leveraging external factors firstly.

+\begin{definition}[Graph-based Traffic Forecasting] A graph-based traffic forecasting (without external factors) is defined as follows: find a function $f$ which generates $y=f(\mathbf{\chi};G)$, where $y$ is the traffic state to be predicted, $\mathbf{\chi}=\{\chi_1, \chi_2, ..., \chi_T\}$ is the historical traffic state defined on graph $G$, and $T$ is the number of time steps in the historical window size. \end{definition}

+In \textit{single step forecasting}, the traffic state in the next time step only is predicted, whereas in \textit{multiple step forecasting} the traffic state several time steps later is the prediction target.
 As mentioned in Section~\ref{sec:introduction}, traffic states can be highly affected by external factors, e.g. weather and holidays.
 The forecasting problem formulation, extended to incorporate these external factors, takes the form $y=f(\mathbf{\chi}, \varepsilon;G)$, where $\varepsilon$ represents the external factors.
+Figure~\ref{fig:fig1} demonstrates the graph-based traffic forecasting problem, where different color patches represent different traffic variables.

 Various graph structures are used to model traffic forecasting problems depending on both the forecasting problem-type and the traffic datasets available.
 These graphs can be pre-defined static graphs, or dynamic graphs continuously learned from the data.
 The static graphs can be divided into two types, namely, natural graphs and similarity graphs.
 Natural graphs are based on a real-world transportation system, e.g. the road network or subway system; whereas similarity graphs are based solely on the similarity between different node attributes where nodes may be virtual stations or regions.